ndlopez/paiza_test/README.md

 	- 1 -
 	1 - 1
-	1 - 1	represents number "0"
+	- 0 -	represents number "0"
+	1 - 1
 	- 1 -

+index position:

+	- 1 -
+	6 - 2
+	- 7 -
+	5 - 3
+	- 4 -

-In text it will be represented as:
+The user will input as:

-Representation:  1 1 1 1 1 1 0
+	1 1 1 1 1 1 0

-index:           1 2 3 4 5 6 7
+Challenge

-Given two inputs return "Yes" or "No" for the following cases:
+Given two user inputs return "Yes" or "No" for the following cases:

-1. Both inputs must represent numbers.
+1. Both inputs must represent numbers in the 7-segment display.
 2. By mirroring their positions they both must represent numbers.
 3. By rotating their positions they both must represent numbers.